Pulover/PuloversMacroCreator/Documentation/About.md

 tmplinshi for the [CreateFormData function](https://www.autohotkey.com/boards/viewtopic.php?f=6&t=7647).
 iseahound (Edison Hua) for the [Vis2 function](https://www.autohotkey.com/boards/viewtopic.php?f=6&t=36047) used for OCR.
 Thiago Talma for some improvements to the code, debugging and many suggestions.
 chosen1ft for fixing the mixing rows bug when saving a project.
 [Translation revisions](https://www.macrocreator.com/project/).

 # Change Log

+## Version 5.2.7
+* Fixed ListView data not showing after adding a macro with groups enabled.
+* Fixed groups not showing in duplicated macros.
+* Fixed mixing content when editing macros after duplicating a list.
+* Fixed small bugs.

 ## Version 5.2.6
 * Fixed error when exporting to exe.